 Infiltration trenches are effective at mimicking the natural, pre-development hydrological regime at a site.
 Full exfiltration systems that have been carefully designed may be capable of controlling peak discharges from the 2-year and 10-year 24-hour storm.

 Planning Considerations

 MassDEP highly recommends using infiltration trenches near Critical Areas.
 They may be used to treat stormwater discharges from areas of higher potential pollutant loads, provided 44% of TSS is removed prior to infiltration.
-For some land uses with higher potential pollutant load, an oil grit separator or equivalent device may be required prior to discharge to the infiltration trench.
+For some land uses with higher potential pollutant load, an oil/grit separator or equivalent device may be required prior to discharge to the infiltration trench.
 When an oil/grit separator is used, pipe the runoff to the infiltration trench.
 Discharges from land uses with higher potential pollutant loads require compliance with 314 CMR 5.00.

 Before planning infiltration trenches, carefully evaluate the subsurface of the site including soils, depth to bedrock, and depth to the water table.
-Make sure soils have a minimum percolation rate of 0.17 inches per hour.
+Make sure soils have a minimum saturated hydraulic conductivity rate of 0.01 inches per hour.

 Make the slopes of the contributing drainage area less than 5%.
 Infiltration trenches have extremely high failure rates, usually due to clogging, so pretreatment is essential.
 Infiltration trenches are not intended to remove coarse particulate pollutants, and generally are difficult to rehabilitate once clogged.
 Typical pretreatment SCMs for infiltration trenches